viperleed/viperleed/doc/content/calc/sections/r-factor_calculation.rst

 the intensities approach zero, |RP| is extremely sensitive to small differences; artificially increasing the intensity at minima thus gives smaller |RP| values.
-Some LEED programs apply such a smoothing; in those cases smaller |R factors| than those obtained with ViPErLEED will be reported, but this does not indicate a better agreement between calculated and experimental |IV| curves.\ [3]_
+Some LEED programs apply such a smoothing; in those cases, smaller |R factors| than those obtained with ViPErLEED will be reported, but this does not indicate a better agreement between calculated and experimental |IV| curves.\ [3]_
 By default, ViPErLEED applies no additional smoothing when calculating the